 Let me see.
 Who is responsible for this?
 Well, I guess I could start with KitchenAid.
 Then there's Chef Lynn Crawford, who is quite frankly the nicest, most engaging and flat-out funniest lady ever, but she's a trouble maker.
 A simple invitation to a KitchenAid event–showcase the various attachments available for the beloved mixer–started my whole anxiety attack about making homemade pasta.
 With Chef Lynn Crawford hosting, I knew I had to attend.
 Scarlett and I are huge fans of her Food Network show Pitchin' In, so it was a big surprise when I told Scarlett she could tag along with me.

 On the rainy evening of the demonstration, Scarlett suited up in her hot pink "I love Cooking Shows" T-shirt (thanks Matt and Holly!), pink rain boots and stowed the artwork she created for Chef Lynn in her bag.
-She did everything a good writer/editor does–witnessed each demonstration, shyly asked a few questions and quite happily ate the offerings.
+She did everything a good writer/editor does–witnessed each demonstration, shyly asked a few questions and happily ate the offerings.
 She also fell completely under the spell of the evening's hostess.
-Like a star-struck teenager staring down a rock star, Scarlett was totally at a loss for words and in awe when she met Chef Lynn.
-I kind of couldn't blame her since the chef's approachable personality and mountain of humour is an even translation from the TV screen to real life.
+Like a star-struck teenager staring down their idol, Scarlett was totally at a loss for words when she met Chef Lynn.
+I kind of couldn't blame her since the chef's approachable personality and mountain of humour was an even translation from the TV screen to real life.
 Plus she was so generous with her time–she basically allowed my daughter to be her cooking sidekick.
 The highlight was their pasta making hijinks when Lynn and Scarlett decided to make the world's longest lasagna noodle.
 They even tried to cart it out onto a busy Toronto street.
-(I have a video of this that I'm sure to whip out one day on Scarlett.)
+(I have a video of this that I will blackmail Scarlett with one day.)
 So, at the end of the evening, it was no surprise when Scarlett insisted on leaving with the pasta making attachment.

 Rain boots on backwards?
 No worries.
-The chef's always got your back.
+The chef has always got your back.

 Scarlett's Homemade Spelt Ravioli with Cheese